 We were driving through Virginia when I saw a sign for Sheetz (10036 Sliding Hill Rd, Ashland) on the next exit.
 The timing was also perfect for filling our gas tank.

 While Marcela and Fred went in to investigate, I stayed at my usual post at the pump, taking care of business.
-Then, she sent me a picture of the kiosk and asked what I wanted, a burger!
+Then, she sent me a picture of the kiosk and asked what I wanted: a burger!

 If I was craving a burger, Sheetz is not where I’m heading to fulfill that yearning.
-BUT, if I’m on the road and want a quick fix burger, you’ve found the place.
+But, if I’m on the road and want a quick-fix burger, you’ve found the place.

 The burger was a one-and-done for me.
 Now, the Vanilla Gobz, their version of a whoopie pie, was off the charts.